MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 ## Pipeline Input

 When you want your function to accept pipeline input, some additional coding is necessary.
-As mentioned earlier in this book, commands can accept pipeline input by value (by type) or by property name.
-You can write your functions just like the native commands so they can accept either one or both of these types of input.
+As mentioned earlier in this book, commands can accept pipeline input **by value** (by type) or **by property name**.
+You can write your functions just like the native commands so that they accept either one or both of these types of input.

-To accept pipeline input by value, specified the ValueFromPipeline parameter attribute for that particular parameter.
+To accept pipeline input by value, specified the `ValueFromPipeline` parameter attribute for that particular parameter.
 Keep in mind that you can only accept pipeline input by value from one of each datatype.
 For example, if you have two parameters that accept string input, only one of those can accept pipeline input by value because if you specified it for both of the string parameters, the pipeline input wouldn't know which one to bind to.
 This is another reason I call this type of pipeline input by type instead of by value.

-Pipeline input comes in one item at a time similar to the way a foreach loop works.
-At a minimum, a PROCESS block is required to process each of these items if you're accepting an array as input.
-If you're only accepting a single value as input, a process block isn't necessary, but I still recommend going ahead and specifying it for consistency.
+Pipeline input comes in one item at a time similar to the way items are handled in a `foreach` loop.
+At a minimum, a `process` block is required to process each of these items if you're accepting an array as input.
+If you're only accepting a single value as input, a `process` block isn't necessary, but I still recommend specifying it for consistency.

 ```powershell
 function Test-MrPipelineInput {